thehomeworkclub/ModernDayPirates/memory-bank/activeContext.md

 We have also implemented boat-based gameplay with enemy ships that shoot bombs at the player's boat.
 The health system shows damage on both the player UI and directly on the gun as a row of 10 hearts.

+Recently, we've enhanced the shop system to include persistent upgrades across game sessions, with three distinct shop tabs offering different types of upgrades.
+The system saves both currencies and upgrade levels between shop visits, only resetting if the player dies.

 The completed weapon arsenal includes:
 1. M16A1 (Assault rifle - default)
 2. AK-74 (Assault rifle)